• Skip to main content

 Add cold liquid slowly while using the dough hook until all ingredients form a ball of dough.

-Scones can be made in advance and frozen and then heated to serve
+Scones can be made in advance, frozen and then heated to serve

 Scone Guide by King Author Flour